 Raspberry sauce is the perfect topping for your next cheesecake, stack of pancakes, or bowl of ice cream.
-Made with a handful of simple ingredients, this sweet and tart raspberry topping is ready in minutes.
+It's made with a handful of simple ingredients and turns out with a perfectly balanced sweet and tart flavor.

 Ingredients and substitutions